Explainer: Why Universal Public Housing Is NOT The Same As Social Housing

 A bad situation was made worse when the same establishment political parties then refused to support those communities with the additional economic and social supports that they needed to overcome the odds the that had been stacked against them.

-The ghettoisation of ‘social housing’ was no accident.
-It was a deliberate strategy to create a cultural stigma around ‘social housing’ - a stigma that would help corral generations of families straight into the grasping paws of the private developers, private landlords and private bankers.
+The ghettoisation of ‘social housing’ was no accident!
+It was a deliberate strategy to create a cultural stigma around ‘social housing’ - a stigma that would to help corral generations of families straight into the grasping claws of the private developers, private landlords and private bankers.

 It is no exaggeration to state that ‘social housing’ was designed to fail, to be eternally associated with social problems and an economic cost to the state.